 Where we're located

-Along with the main St. John's Campus, we also have the Marine Institute, located in St. John's; the Grenfell Campus, located in Corner Brook; and the Harlow Campus, located in Harlow, Essex, United Kingdom.
+Along with the main St. John's campus, we also have the Marine Institute and Signal Hill Campus, located in St. John's; Grenfell Campus, located in Corner Brook; and the Harlow Campus, located in Harlow, Essex, United Kingdom.

 Applying to Memorial is as easy by following our three steps to apply.
 For details on the documents and grades you will need, check our general admission requirements.
 English is the language of instruction at Memorial, so we do require proof of English proficiency.
 If you don't meet the English requirements, we have English as a second language programs where you can improve your English abilities to reach a level necessary for general admission.